Putting Patients First

 Co-workers say that Semmler is known for speeding by quickly in her brightly colored tennis shoes.
 She still takes the time to hold a patient’s hand, carefully noting her symptoms and explaining what will happen next when the doctor comes into the room.

 For the past two years, Dr. Van Demark has specialized in hand surgery, pioneering techniques to help patients in the region with Dupuytren’s Disease, a disease where their hands are permanently contracted.
-Every Friday, Semmler is the comforting face and pair of hands who prepares patients for a procedure called needle aponeurotomy, which relaxes the tendons.
+Every Friday, Semmler is the comforting face and pair of hands who prepares patients for a procedure called needle aponeurotomy, which cuts the tight cords of tissue.

 “It’s our little miracle,” she says with a warm smile.
 “We like to say it’s bringing babies into the world around here every Friday.”